richardjmarini/Impetus/README.md

 ###Queue

 impetus.Queue is a centralized context manager for the Impetus Framework.
-Client applications connect to the queue via the Client API which consists of a series of remote methods that allow the Client API to create processing streams.
+Client applications connect to the queue via the API which consists of a series of remote methods that allow the client to create processing streams.
 An application can create one or more streams.
 Each stream has a unique identifier.
-If an identifier is not provided by the Client a unique identifier is created.
+If an identifier is not provided by the client a unique identifier is created.
 The same stream can be used by one or more applications.
 Each stream can be assigned various meta-data properties that describe the stream.
 These meta-data properties are used by DFS (the dynamic frequency scaler) to assist in intelligent auto-scaling.
 A stream contains both a Priority Queue and a Key-Val data store.

 ```
 Usage: impetusqueue.py start|stop|restart|foreground